FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Conclusion

 \section{Conclusion}

 We propose FedGCN, a framework for federated training of graph convolutional networks for semi-supervised node classification.
-The FedGCN training algorithm is based on the insight that, although distributed GCN training typically ignores cross-client edges, these edges can in practice contain information useful to the model.
-Moreover, evaluating and training the GCN model requires only a single round of communication before training begins.
-FedGCN allows for different levels of communication to accommodate different privacy and overhead concerns, with more communication generally leading to less information loss and faster convergence, and further integrates FHE for additional privacy protection.
+The FedGCN training algorithm is based on the insight that, although distributed GCN training typically ignores cross-client edges, these edges often contain information useful to the model, which can be sent in a single round of communication before training begins.
+FedGCN allows for different levels of communication to accommodate different privacy and overhead concerns, with more communication generally implying less information loss and faster convergence, and further integrates HE for privacy protection.
 We quantify FedGCN's convergence under different levels of communication and different degrees of non-i.i.d. data across clients and show that FedGCN achieves high accuracy on real datasets, with orders of magnitude less communication than previous algorithms.
-One-hop FedGCN balances convergence and communication costs.

-Although FedGCN reduces the communication cost compared to prior federated graph training algorithms without information loss, our analytical framework suggests that new algorithms, e.g., selectively communicating the edge information that is most likely to accelerate convergence, could better optimize the tradeoff between fast convergence and little communication.
-Optimizing other hyperparameters like the number of local training epochs, which affects the convergence of FedGCN in non-i.i.d. settings, can further accelerate convergence but come with their own communication costs that may be quantified and optimized by building on our analytical framework.